Chrysler Fifth Avenue

-In 1982, further downsizing put the New Yorker model on the M-body platform, with a Fifth Avenue package available.
-In 1983, to distinguish the M-body New Yorker from the new AE-body New Yorker, the Fifth Avenue name was added to the M-body, so it became the one-year-only New Yorker Fifth Avenue.
-In 1984, the M-body Chrysler was simply the Fifth Avenue, a name it kept through 1989.
-The AE New Yorker morphed into the AC body New Yorker in 1988, although all 3 New Yorker models were offered that year (AE New Yorker Turbo, AC New Yorker, and M-body Fifth Avenue).
+From 1982, further downsizing put the New Yorker on the M-body platform, but retaining a Fifth Avenue option package.
+In 1983, to distinguish the M-body New Yorker from the new AE-body New Yorker, the Fifth Avenue name was added to the M-body, so it became the one-year-only Chrysler 'New Yorker Fifth Avenue'.

+From 1984, the M-body Chrysler was no longer a 'New Yorker', but just the 'Fifth Avenue', a name it kept through 1989.
+In 1988, the AE New Yorker morphed into the AC body New Yorker – though during that year, Chrysler offered both New Yorker models (AE New Yorker Turbo and AC New Yorker), and the M-body Fifth Avenue.

 After the discontinuance of the M-body in mid-1989, Chrysler offered an even smaller Fifth Avenue on the AC platform in 1990, which ran through 1993.